Acoustic analogies with general relativity, quantum fields, and thermodynamics: Dark energy and energy of vacuum

 \section{Dark energy and energy of vacuum}

-Although not essential for acoustic calculations, it is interesting to note that the appearance of small but non-zero cosmological constant in general relativity (eq.~(\ref{Einstein_field_equations})) can also be interpreted acoustically.
-At first this might be surprising, since we have already stated that the acoustic analogy does not cover dynamics of the background spacetime and cosmological constant is commonly associated with the energy of vacuum (dark energy) responsible for the expansion of universe.
-In fact, it is a purely geometric consequence of the finite size of the universe in the Big Bang cosmology\cite{Rovelli2015}.
+Although not necessary for classical acoustic calculations in unbounded steady fluids, it is interesting to note that the appearance of small but non-zero cosmological constant in eq.~(\ref{Einstein_field_equations}) can also be treated quasi-acoustically.
+This might be surprising if the cosmological constant were associated with the energy of the vacuum itself without any perturbation (that is $\rho_0$ above), since we have already stated that the acoustic analogy with general relativity does not cover dynamics of the background spacetime.
+Actually, the cosmological constant represents a purely geometric expansion of the bounded observable universe in the Big Bang cosmology, which is alternatively interpreted to be caused by the dark energy with density $\rho_\Lambda$~\cite{Rovelli2015}.
+The true cause of the expansion (as well as the boundedness of the observable universe) is arguably of quantum thermodynamic nature and will be discussed in section~\ref{source_of_entropy}.
+Here we only show how the cosmological constant represents the expansion and why the dark energy $\rho_\Lambda$ should not be confused with the energy of the (unobservable, steady, and unbounded) background spacetime $\rho_0$.

-At very low frequencies the wave operator in eq.~(\ref{Einstein_field_equations_linear}) reduces to the Laplacian.
-The approximation is justified in the acoustic near field of the source, when $\omega r/c_0 \ll 1$ and $r$ is distance from the source.
-Since we also assume $r \gtrapprox L$ with $L$ size of the source, the condition $\omega L/c_0 \ll 1$ implies slow motion of the source.
-The stress-energy tensor component $T^{00} = \rho c_0^2$ with slowly varying but unsteady density $\rho$ dominates and we can write
+The key assumption is that the characteristic time scale of the radial expansion of the bounded universe is long enough that every observer is located in the near field of its source.
+The associated angular frequency $\omega$ is so low (but finite) that $\omega r/c_0 \ll 1$ holds for any distance $r$ smaller than the radius of the observable universe $R_U$.
+In other words, the frequency associated with the radius $R_U$,

-Taking $\rho$ as approximately constant, this is the equation of Newtonian gravity with the gravitational potential $-c_0^2 \bar h^{00}/4$.
-Hence, Newton's law of gravitation (as well as Coulomb's law in electromagnetism) for essentially motionless sources describes the analogous acoustic near field.
-In the Newtonian limit of general relativity the analogy at very low frequencies includes even the dynamics, but not that of the background fluid, since $\rho \neq \rho_0$ ($\rho \ll \rho_0$) in the linearized theory.
+can be considered as the lowest frequency of the theory, making $\rho_0$ (unlike usual unsteady $\rho$) unobservable.

-The reason why cosmological constant is often associated with the energy of vacuum (which should then wrongly correspond to $\rho_0$) is that the Big Bang cosmology sets a limit to the observable universe by imposing a finite value of its radius, which is around $R_U = 4.4 \cdot 10^{26}$\,m.
-This automatically implies
+At such low frequencies the wave operator in eq.~(\ref{Einstein_field_equations_linear}) reduces to the Laplacian.
+Since the observer is by definition located outside the source region, which has the characteristic length scale $L \lesssim r$, the condition $\omega L/c_0 \ll 1$ implies also slow motion of the source.
+The stress-energy tensor component $T^{00} = \rho_\Lambda c_0^2$ dominates and we can write as in eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source_near_field})